 All of these tricks and tasks are widely available on the Internet, and we even encourage clients to do their own on-site optimisation.
 However, the main thing is knowing just what to focus on, and that is where an expert can be very useful.
 Doing research on your site, your industry, and on your competitors can reveal a lot – and after that is done, and done thoroughly, you will want to adjust accordingly and take aim at ranking first within a certain keyword or phrase.
 For example, ‘builder’ may be too competitive, and so you want to focus on ‘Nairobi builder’ or ‘home restoration expert’.
 Getting this wrong can really affect you down the line, and can be the difference between ranking or not.

 Thankfully, there is much room for growth and learning, and plenty of “space” in the English language to find a term that you can use and then dominate in.
 After that, it’s simply a matter of going through various steps of telling Google who you are, what you focus on, and then watching as you begin ranking for your term.

 A helpful metaphor

-What is even better is your second year’s “harvest” – the year you reap bountifully without having hardly done a thing to rank at the top.
+What is even better is your second year’s “harvest” – the year that you reap bountifully without having hardly done a thing to rank at the top.
 Best thing ever is that in the next decade you can continue to rank up there with minimal effort, as long as you keep the pests away.
-Pests in this metaphor would be competitors you try and take you out on the top rankings for your site.
-We deal with with those in our off-site SEO post in the next edition of the blog.
+Pests in this metaphor would be competitors who try and take you out of the top rankings for your site’s focus keywords.
+We will deal with with those in our off-site SEO post in the next edition of the blog.